Recreate a deliciously light takeaway bread with this Indian restaurant style puri recipe. Perfect with sweet and sour or spicy curry.

 Notes

 Do you like this Indian restaurant style puri bread recipe?
 If so, buying a copy of my book might appeal to you!
 In The Indian Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
-You’ll learn how to make vegetable pakora, lamb seekh kebab, spiced onions and more!
+You’ll learn how to make Glasgow Indian restaurant style vegetable pakora, lamb seekh kebab, spiced onions and more!
 You can buy The Indian Takeaway Secret in paperback or kindle form here.